Welcome to Wild Hope Homestead. Hope grows here.

-Welcome to the Wild Hope Homestead blog.
-This is where I share what we’re up to with all things homesteading: gardening, growing, preserving and making food, DIY projects, chickens, crafts and trying to live a more natural life.
-Five years ago, The Husband and I moved to our very own dear house on a small country section in the Waikato countryside in New Zealand, which, along with the website, was previously known as Twiglet Homestead.
+Seven years ago, The Husband and I moved to our very own dear house on a small country section in the Waikato, New Zealand, which, along with the website, was previously known as Twiglet Homestead.
 I had a big belly, being halfway to the appearance of our third little family member, but I was full of dreams and plans, and still am.

 Home is my happy place.
 And my favourite place of all is in the garden.
 I like to grow all sorts of things, with a particular fondness for edibles, native plants and burgundy coloured flowers and foliage.
-There is a whole heap of work to be done in the garden, which keeps me busy, along with my millions of other projects and being an at-home mum for a small child: our bright spark of joy and cheekiness, The Little Fulla.
-Now his little brother or sister is on the way.
+There is a whole heap of work to be done in the garden, which keeps me busy, along with my millions of other projects and being an at-home mum for two young children: our bright sparks of joy and cheekiness.

 I don’t think there’s any one theory, school of thought or idea that adequately explains everything, outside of God’s word.
 My studies in psychology and sociology taught me to have a healthy skepticism about everything and to research and think about things for myself rather than take information at face value.
 With that in mind, these are some of the schools of thought, ideas and concepts that influence me in my homesteading way of life: